 The AI said low risk.
 The patient decompensated.
 Who's responsible?

 Physicians know this.
-So when the AI's reasoning is opaque, when you can't explain why it recommended what it did, the rational response is to fall back on your own clinical judgment.
+So when the AI's reasoning is opaque, when AI doesn't explain why it recommended what it did, the rational response is to fall back on your own clinical judgment.

-Deployment fails when it ignores this reality.
-Tools that don't support physician accountability—by providing transparency, explainability, and audit trails—create liability without adding value.
+AI fails when it ignores this reality.
+Tools that don't support physician understanding by providing transparency, explainability, and confidence levels create liability without adding value.

 When AI Gets It Catastrophically Wrong